AnisyaPurnama/JS30-Custom-Video-Player-Group4/project-planning/README.md

 * Progress Video
 ## Users

-1. Users - Anyone who wants to play a vide on the browswer can use this app.
+1. Users - Anyone who wants to play a video on the browser can use this app.

 ## Language
-1. The project is created using Javascript & HTML, css is also used for styling.
+1. The project is created using Javascript & HTML.
+CSS is also used for styling.

 # How to Plan